sunfounder/arduino_starter_kit/docs/source/9_desk_lamp.rst

 * Master reading analog signals with ``analogRead()``.
 * Explore PWM through ``analogWrite()`` to fine-tune LED brightness.

-By the end of this session, not only will you have crafted a fully functional electronic desk lamp, but you'll also have deepened your understanding of how software interacts with hardware to bring everyday objects to life.
+By the end of this lesson, not only will you have crafted a fully functional electronic desk lamp, but you'll also have deepened your understanding of how software interacts with hardware to bring everyday objects to life.
 Let’s illuminate our knowledge by building a desk lamp that responds to your touch.

 Build the circuit